-Note that we all arrive with our microphones muted, and they will remain so until the very end of our time together, when some briefly unmute to say goodnight or express good wishes for the group.
+Note that we all arrive with our microphones muted, and they will remain so until the very end of our time together.
 It’s good, if possible, to arrive a few minutes early and simply settle in.
+After a closing blessing, some participants briefly unmute to say goodnight to fellow participants or to express good wishes for the group.
+Although many of us have never met in person, those who are accustomed to practicing silence together in a group know how bonding that experience can be, even with perfect strangers.

 Our virtual gatherings continue to be important to many.
 Just knowing that this community of support, goodwill, and warm welcome exists is a great encouragement.